7 Signs It’s Time To See A Podiatrist For Your Ankle Pain

 We created a list of the seven most common foot and ankle issues seen at Family Foot & Ankle Centers that require a visit to the foot doctor.

 1. Sudden Ankle Trauma

 If you have ankle pain from a recent sports injury you should always head to the foot doctor.
 It could just be a minor injury but it could also be the initial sign of serious damage to tendons, ligaments or even the bone.
 These conditions are easily evaluated and treated at Family Foot & Ankle Centers.
-We have in-office X-rays and digital diagnostic ultrasound which are as convenient as it gets.
+We have in-office X-rays and digital diagnostic ultrasound to aid in a fast, accurate diagnosis.

 2. Diabetes and Ankle Pain

 Patients with diabetes need to be especially vigilant when it comes to their feet and ankles.
 One of the most common effects of diabetes is causing a lack of sensitivity and the propensity for diabetics to suffer from poor circulation.

 Diabetes patients should always check the feet and legs and any sign of foot or ankle injury should be checked out by our foot doctors.
 With diabetes, it is always better to be safe than sorry.
 Nerve damage can lead to a ankle and foot problem called Charcot joint.
 This is when the ankle joint into the foot becomes red, hot and swollen and may be accompanied by significant pain.
 Early diagnosis and immobilization is the key to getting this diabetes related problem under control.